venkatramaraju77/venkatramaraju77/README.md

 ### Hi There 👋

-I'm a Storage Administrator working on DellEMC Storage Products.
-I have had a chance to work with talented professsionals on a number of Infrastructure projects.
-I have a wide reange of skills that include administration of SAN swithches (Cisco & Brocade), Block storage (DMX, VMAX & PowerMax) and File storage (Isilon & UNITY).
-I have been working as a SME on DellEMC Isilon product for one+ year for now.
+Currently, I am working for DellEMC as a Principal Engineer, Service Delivery.

-I have good experience as UNIX Administrator - Solaris, HP-UX and Linux and I am good at Shell scripting as well.
+Having 19+ years of experience in various information technology areas that include administration of SAN swithches (Cisco & Brocade), Block storage (DMX, VMAX & PowerMax), File storage (Isilon & UNITY) and UNIX Systems.
+Extensively worked on Data migrations using different Tools -- host-based, storage technologies & DobiMinor.
+With over 15 years of extensive professional hands on experience in Storage administration with Design, Implementation and Support for various clients in IT.
+I bring in-depth knowledge of working on world leading Storage Hardware and software.
+I have been working as a SME on DellEMC Isilon product for 1+ year for now.

 Since I am interested in Software development and Coding, I am currently learning UI technologies (HTML|CSS|JavaScript).